BrianBawden/custoer_db_sqlite/README.md

 # Overview

 For this project I wanted to practice writing code that would allow me to work with a database through the use of functions.
-This would help reduce typing long repetative commands by only having to call a function with a few paramaters.
+This would help reduce typing long repetitive commands by only having to call a function with a few parameters.

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description the software that you wrote and how it integrates with a SQL Relational Database.
-Describe how to use your program.}

-{Describe your purpose for writing this software.}
+I started by writing a function called 'create_table' with the table name as a parameter.
+This function will create the table.
+Then to add columns to the table I wrote the 'alter_table' function to add columns.
+The table I am using is a customer database so I plan to add  customer information to the table with the 'add_customer' function.
+To demonstrate the ability to edit information in the table I wrote the 'update_customer' function which takes three arguments.

+In order to view information from the database I wrote functions: 'show_table', 'commit', 'view_table_names', and 'view_column_name.'
+The commit function is more to save the changes to the database as needed.
+If the commit function is not run the changes are not saved to the database.

 {Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of how created the Relational Database.}
+It should be a 4-5 minute demo of the software running, a walk through of the code, and a view of how created the Relational Database.}

 [Software Demo Video](http://youtube.link.goes.here)

 # Relational Database

-{Describe the relational database you are using.}

-{Describe the structure (tables) of the relational database that you created.}
+For this database I created a table called 'customers' which has six columns:

+* customer_id, INTEGER
+* first_name, NVARCHAR(50)
+* last_name, NVARCHAR(50)
+* p_number, NVARCHAR(50)
+* address, NVARCHAR(50)
+* date, TEXT

 # Development Environment

-{Describe the tools that you used to develop the software}
+The tools I used to develop my program were:

-{Describe the programming language that you used and any libraries.}
+* VScode
+* Python 3.10.4
+* sqlite3
+* pandas

 # Useful Websites